kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ## Method - validateUserToken
-This method validate the user's token.
+This method validates the user's token.

 `myData.validateUserToken(incomming_data)`

 ### Arguments

 #### incomming_data
-The username and password in plain text
+The username and password in plain text.

 - Type: json
 - Example: